rashadkhan97/Java-Quiz-Project/README.md

 - **Take Quiz**:
   - The system randomly selects 10 questions from the question bank stored in `quiz.json`.
   - Students answer MCQs interactively.
-  - Once 10 questions done, Again ask if they want to continue quiz until student press 'q' to stop after 10 questions.
+  - Once 10 questions are done, Again ask if they want to continue the quiz until the student presses 'q' to stop after 10 questions.

 - **Result Evaluation**:
   - After completing the quiz, the system evaluates the answers.